Aethylred/puppet-gitlab/README.md

 This module has been developed for the use with Open Source Puppet (Apache 2.0 license) for automating server & service deployment.

 * http://puppetlabs.com/puppet/puppet-open-source/

-## rspec-puppet-augeas

-This module includes the [Travis](https://travis-ci.org) configuration to use [`rspec-puppet-augeas`](https://github.com/domcleal/rspec-puppet-augeas) to test and verify changes made to files using the [`augeas` resource](http://docs.puppetlabs.com/references/latest/type.html#augeas) available in Puppet.
-Check the `rspec-puppet-augeas` [documentation](https://github.com/domcleal/rspec-puppet-augeas/blob/master/README.md) for usage.

-This will require a copy of the original input files to `spec/fixtures/augeas` using the same filesystem layout that the resource expects:

-    $ tree spec/fixtures/augeas/
-    spec/fixtures/augeas/
-    `-- etc
-        `-- ssh
-            `-- sshd_config

 # Gnu General Public License